mayurip50/StackExchangeDataAnalysis/README.md

 Data" Tags="&lt;bigdata&gt;&lt;r&gt;" AnswerCount="8" CommentCount="1" FavoriteCount="13" />

 Format of Posts Data
-•	Id
+1. Id
-•	PostTypeId (listed in the PostTypestable)
+2. PostTypeId (listed in the PostTypestable)
-  1. Question
+•	Question
-  2. Answer
+•	Answer
-  3. Orphaned tag wiki
+•	Orphaned tag wiki
-  4. Tag wiki excerpt
+•	Tag wiki excerpt
-  5. Tag wiki
+•	Tag wiki
-  6. Moderator nomination
+•	Moderator nomination
-  7. “Wiki placeholder” (seems to only be the election description) 8.Privilege wiki
+•	“Wiki placeholder” (seems to only be the election description)
+•	Privilege wiki
-•	AcceptedAnswerId (only present if PostTypeId is 1)
+3. AcceptedAnswerId (only present if PostTypeId is 1)
-•	Parent ID (only present if PostTypeId is 2)
+4. Parent ID (only present if PostTypeId is 2)
-•	CreationDate
+5. CreationDate
-•	DeletionDate(only non-null for the SEDEPostsWithDeleted table.
+6. DeletionDate(only non-null for the SEDEPostsWithDeleted table.
 Deleted posts are not present
-•	on Posts.
+7.	on Posts.
 Column not present on data dump.)
-•	Score
+8. Score
-•	ViewCount(nullable)
+9. ViewCount(nullable)
-•	Body (as rendered HTML, not Markdown)
+10. Body (as rendered HTML, not Markdown)
-•	OwnerUserId (only present if user has not been deleted; always -1 for tag wiki entries, i.e. the
+11. OwnerUserId (only present if user has not been deleted; always -1 for tag wiki entries, i.e. the
-•	community user owns them)
+12.	community user owns them)
-•	OwnerDisplayName (nullable)
+13. OwnerDisplayName (nullable)
-•	LastEditorUserId (nullable)
+14. LastEditorUserId (nullable)
-•	LastEditorDisplayName (nullable)
+15. LastEditorDisplayName (nullable)
-•	LastEditDate="2009-03-05T22:28:34.823" - the date and time of the most recent edit to the post
+16. LastEditDate="2009-03-05T22:28:34.823" - the date and time of the most recent edit to the post
-•	(nullable)
+17.	(nullable)
-•	LastActivityDate="2009-03-11T12:51:01.480" - the date and time of the most recent activity on
+18. LastActivityDate="2009-03-11T12:51:01.480" - the date and time of the most recent activity on
-•	the post.
+19.	the post.
 For a question, this could be the post being edited, a new answer was posted, a bounty
-•	was started, etc.
+20.	was started, etc.
-•	Title (nullable)
+21. Title (nullable)
-•	Tags (nullable)
+22. Tags (nullable)
-•	AnswerCount(nullable)
+23. AnswerCount(nullable)
-•	CommentCount
+24. CommentCount
-•	FavoriteCount
+25. FavoriteCount
-•	ClosedDate (present only if the post is closed)
+26. ClosedDate (present only if the post is closed)
-•	CommunityOwnedDate (present only if post is community wikied)
+27. CommunityOwnedDate (present only if post is community wikied)

 KPIs
 1. Count the total number of questions in the available data-set and collect the questions id of all